eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 X-axis: Represents the varying thread numbers employed during the benchmark, simulating different levels of concurrent database access.

-Left Y-axis: The throughput in Thousand Queries Per Second (KQPS)
+Left Y-axis: The throughput in Thousand Operations Per Second (KOPS)

 Right Y-axis: The average Latency in ms.